stefansonntag/Presales/_pages/artofpresales.md

 + Proof of Concept
 + Ongoing account focused activities to ensure customer success
 + Assisting with tender responses
-+ Anything else the customer reasonably needs to be convinced that QlikView is the solution for them.
++ Anything else the customer reasonably needs to be convinced that your product is the right solution for them.
 + Marketing support for tradeshows, public seminars, webinars etc
 + Helping other staff members to understand the capabilities of the products - this can include Sales and Marketing enablement